CSammy/csammy.github.io/index.md

 I also finally disable the Debian Wheezy sources I somehow forgot to remove.
 Sloppy me.

-Afterwards, I am really unhappy with the result, as apt now offers only the latest release of ownCloud which is 9.1.4.
+Afterwards, I am really unhappy with the result, as apt now offers only the latest release of ownCloud, which is 9.1.4.
 To get there, it is recommended to upgrade to 8.2 and 9.0 first, which I now cannot do using the apt package manager.
 So I revert to the repository on opensuse.org using [opensuse's ownCloud 8.1 release channel page](http://software.opensuse.org/download/package?project=isv:ownCloud:community:8.1&package=owncloud).
 While it seems pointless to download the GPG key for the repository via http, I still do it because it makes a man-in-the-middle at least more difficult.